Looking for yourself or a loved one?

 January 2024

-Vodafone to begin final phase of 3G switch-off.
+Vodafone to begin final phase of 3G switch off (completed in February 2024)

 Led by the Housing Learning and Improvement Network (Housing LIN), the TEC Services Association (TSA) and funded by The Dunhill Medical Trust, TAPPI seeks to address the opportunity that technology has to enhance the lives of our ageing population and the barriers that prevent its adoption.